mykter/aws-security-cert-service-notes/README.md

         + In a security group
         + Integrated with WAF
         + Authentication: integrates with Cognito and supports Open ID Connect.
 Redirects users to IdP authorization endpoint, then adds headers with signed JWT containing user info.
         + Can have a Lambda function as a target.
-Tranforms JSON response to HTTP.
+Transforms JSON response to HTTP.
 Function policy needs to allow `elasticloadbalancing.amazonaws.com` to InvokeFunction
         + Can enable access logging to an S3 bucket
     * Network Load Balancer - TCP/TLS
         + Doesn't support Server Name Indication (SNI)